JerickJualo/toy-project-for-a-to-do-task-manager/README.md

 ## Overview

-This project started as a “Hello, world!” script and will grow into a collection of small utilities.
-For now, it includes:
+This project started as basic structural script and will grow into a collection of small utilities.
-- `src/main_module.py` – prints “Hello, world!”
-- (Later: features for To-Do Task Manager, etc.)

 ---